 This doesn’t just mean heading into a government job, public service seems to be a broad term, in that as long as you’re working for a public service employer, you could quality.
 We haven’t yet spoken to anyone who has done this, but you could serve as a director of a non-profit, a senior manager in a non-profit hospital or medical group, or even work in higher education in your field of study.
 Because I can’t speak from experience here, I’m including the Federal Student Aid website here, so you can dig into this yourself.
 If you’ve done this, would love to hear more from you.

 Good old-fashioned savings.
 You could ask why this is even listed as one of the ways to fund your MBA (because it’s… obvious?), but in reading up on this, and speaking with you, we’ve seen a few good ideas and wanted to share.

 Sometimes, the scholarships, fellowships, whatever sort of assistance you find out there… it’s not going to cover everything.
 Then the decision to pursue an MBA becomes a personal one.
 Is this the right move for you, based on your academic and professional goals, and your earning potential for the future?
 It’s obviously something you’re not going to take lightly, but there are some other options to consider.

-Some of you shared how you funded your MBA while completing MBAchic BSchool Profiles for your programs (please consider responding to our questionnaire at the bottom of this page for your school if you’re currently pursuing an MBA or recently graduated!).
+Some of you shared how you funded your MBA while completing MBAchic BSchool Profiles for your programs (please consider responding to our questionnaire here if you’re currently pursuing an MBA or recently graduated).
 It was great to see the variety of responses which included: scholarships and grants, personal savings, small loan from parents, parents offering to cover it, employer sponsoring the degree (some also said as a university employee, the degree was free), selling major assets to assist in funding, and more.